ggchiriac/Evolution-of-LEO-Satellite-Distributions/README.md

 # Evolution-of-LEO-Satellite-Distributions
-Our team took 3rd Place in the "Catch a Star" astrophysics research contest, organized by the European Association for Astronomy Education.
+Our team took 3rd Prize (5th Place) in the 2020 "Catch a Star" astrophysics research contest, organized by the European Association for Astronomy Education.

 Making use of Space-Track's database of 73k satellites in orbit, we studied how Low Earth Orbit Satellite position probabilities will evolve over time due to friction, gravitational effects, and radiation.